 Chances are, come December, your kids are bouncing off the walls.
 The anticipation of Christmas is intense.
-(It’s also a great time to review emotions because ALL the big emotions come out to play: excitement, impatience, joy, sadness, anger, frustration… so many big emotions.)
+(It’s also a great time to review emotions because ALL the big emotions come out to play: excitement, impatience, joy, sadness, anger, frustration… so many big emotions).

 It can be hard to get kids to concentrate on their learning goals when all they are thinking about is when the presents are going to arrive under the Christmas tree.

-- Improve fine motor skills.
+- Improves fine motor skills

-- Boost creativity and imagination.
+- Boosts creativity and imagination

-- Boost teamwork skills.
+- Boosts teamwork skills

 Creating homemade Christmas ornament crafts is a fun way to get excited for the holidays and make Christmas gifts for parents from the kids.
 Or maybe grandparents or a special teacher?

-Supplies Needed for Natural Christmas Stick Frame
+Supplies Needed for the Wood Stick Christmas Square Wreath/Frame

 - Dry twigs

 - Craft Wire